Jay1194/Weather-Dashboard/README.md

 # Weather-Dashboard

 ## Description
-I built a Weather Dashboard that will run in the browser and feature dynamically updated HTML and CSS, and uses Third-party APIs to access their data and functionality by making requests with specific parameters to a URL and retrieving data from Open Weather
+I developed a browser-based Weather Dashboard that utilizes dynamic HTML and CSS updates.
+It integrates Third-party APIs to access their capabilities, employing targeted URL requests with parameters to retrieve data from the Open Weather API.
+This data is then seamlessly incorporated into my project, specifically for obtaining weather information about various cities through the 5 Day Weather ForecastLinks.
-API and using it in the context of my work and using the 5 Day Weather ForecastLinks to retrieve weather data for cities.

 ## Mock up
 ![06-server-side-apis-homework-demo](https://github.com/Jay1194/Weather-Dashboard/assets/105843570/147e8317-5462-4c4f-82ab-a4aa1b699041)